jamesrcole91/seven-obelisks/content/thoughts/_index.md

 <hr class="line2">

 - Progress for the sake of progress isn't inherently good.
-- If the global economy can only survive on constant growth, then it's a ponzi scheme.
 - Technology's success is only judged by its ability to bring us physical pleasure, not spiritual fulfilment.
 - Our history as a species is the story of enslavement.
 We enslave each other, nature, and often ourselves.